CiscoDevNet/cml-community/lab-topologies/ccna-prep/README.md

 ## CCNA Prep Hosts
 The current hosts of the CCNA Prep Program are:

-**Hank Preston:** I'm a Principal Engineer at Cisco Systems, and my journey in network engineering began with the CCNA.
+**Hank Preston:** I'm a Distinguished Architect at Cisco Systems, and my journey in network engineering began with the CCNA.
 Over the years, I've earned multiple certifications, including CCNP, CCIE, and DevNet Expert.
 My passion for networking and teaching has led me to help engineers worldwide through Cisco's learning and certification programs.

 **Patrick Gargano:** As a Lead Content Advocate and Instructor at Cisco Learning & Certifications, I am responsible for developing and delivering official Cisco course content.
 I started my CCNA journey in 2000 when I became a  Cisco Networking Academy instructor.
 Since then, I've authored Cisco Press books and achieved multiple Cisco certifications.
 The CCNA was a pivotal point in my career, and I'm excited to share my experiences and insights with you.